University of FloridaSolutions for Your Life

 Planting and Training Espaliers

-Once you have selected a plant, pattern and support framework, the next step is plant installation.
+Once you have selected a plant, pattern, and support framework, the next step is plant installation.
 Plants to be espaliered should be planted 6 to 8 inches (15.2 to 20.3 cm) from the wall or support framework in well-drained soil.
-Often, the soil at the base of a wall contains building debris such as concrete or stucco which should be removed and replaced with a better soil containing organic matter such as compost or manure.
+Often, the soil at the base of a wall contains building debris such as concrete or stucco which should be removed and replaced with a better soil containing organic matter such as peat, compost, or manure.

 Dig a hole one foot (30.4 cm) wider than the root ball of the plant.
 Backfill the hole with enough soil so that the plant sits in the hole with top of the root ball level with the top of the hole.
 Firm the soil in the bottom of the hole to prevent settling.
 Gently place the plant straight in the hole and fill around the roots with soil.
 Water thoroughly while planting to remove air pockets.
 Apply a 2- to 3-inch organic mulch to conserve moisture and help to control weeds.

 The training technique used will depend on the pattern selected and the number of laterals on the plant.
 If you are following a design, carefully bend the branches into the desired positions and tie them into place.
 Remove all unwanted laterals or branches.
 If a design with a dominant main shoot is used, do not cut the top of the main shoot until the desired height is reached.
-A design with pronounced lateral growth, such as one of the cordon or U-shaped patterns requires that the terminal be cut at the level of the first cordon, usually 15 to 18 inches (0.4 to 0.5 m) from the ground.
-If no special design is desired, the branches may be tied in their natural positions as long as no branches cross.
+A design with pronounced lateral growth requires that the terminal be cut at the level of the first branching, usually 15 to 18 inches (0.4 to 0.5 m) from the ground.

 Tables